 As discussed in the Section, Codon theory, the 3-layer feedforward neural circuit comprising neuronal origins of mossy-fibers, granule cells, and Purkinje cells, is expected to closely approximate arbitrarily complex nonlinear functions with a vast number of granule cells, if an appropriate error signal is provided and optimal synaptic weights are learned.
 Thus, the cerebellum basically possesses learning capability to acquire internal models if climbing-fiber inputs provide appropriate error signals.
 Kawato and colleagues (1987) proposed that forward and inverse models are acquired distinctively in different parts of the cerebellum.
-Learning of forward models is computationally straightforward, since the error signal can be computed as the difference between the realized trajectory (or sensory feedback) and the predicted trajectory (or predicted sensory feedback) (Figure 3D) (see also discussion of computing $\hat{y} + y$ by Purkinjecell disinhibition in the Section, Synaptic plasticity in achieving supervised learning).
-In contrast, learning of inverse models is fundamentally difficult, because we cannot assume the existence of a teaching signal $\hat{y}$ , i.e., ideal motor commands in the brain.
+Learning of forward models is computationally straightforward, since the error signal can be computed as the difference between the realized trajectory (or sensory feedback) and the predicted trajectory (or predicted sensory feedback) (Fig. 3D) (see also discussion of computing $\hat{y} + y$ by Purkinje-cell disinhibition in the Section, Synaptic plasticity in achieving supervised learning).
+In contrast, learning of inverse models is fundamentally difficult, because we cannot assume the existence of a teaching signal \hat{y} , i.e., ideal motor commands in the brain.
 This is because if such an ideal motor command already exists, it can be used as the appropriate motor command in movement executions, and inverse models or learning them is unnecessary.
-We postulated a "feedback-errorlearning" scheme in which the inverse dynamics model receives the error signal in a motor command coordinate from the output of the feedback controller, which performs more crude and poorer sensorimotor transformation than the inverse model can do, but still provides the necessary motor error (Kawato et al., 1987).
-The feedback controller receives a sensory error as its input, and the output from the feedback controller can be regarded as the motor error necessary for training the inverse model (Figure 3C).
-Accordingly, climbing-fiber inputs for some regions were postulated to represent outputs of feedback controllers (Kawato and Gomi, 1992; Gomi and Kawato, 1992; Bhushan and Shadmehr, 1999; Tabata et al., 2002; Ramnani, 2006; Ito 2008).
-Inoue and colleagues (2016, 2018) showed that motor commands of cerebral motor cortex in non-human primates can drive motor adaptation and can be potential sources of error signals for the cerebellum, in accordance with the feedback-error-learning scheme.
+We postulated a "feedback-error-learning"